Reading time: About 6 minutes

 Being bored means you’re not interested in what you’re working on.
 If you feel bored with your writing, you’re likely saying some of the following things to yourself:

 - I wish I could write about something else; I don’t want to do this again.

 - I don’t know how to find a new angle into this story.

 - I’m wasting so much time on my research (or: my writing, or my self-editing.)

 What to notice: Boredom may occur because you have to produce too many of the same kinds of stories.
-(When I worked for a forestry company, I had to write at least one safety story each week, sometimes more.)
+(When I worked for a forestry company, I had to write at least one safety story each week, sometimes more.
+I’m not criticizing the idea.
+Safety is important.
+But it became hard to find new angles.)
 Furthermore, some aspect of the work of putting words on paper — whether it’s the research, the self-editing or the writing itself — doesn’t feel comfortable for you, so you tune yourself out.